SasView/sasview/src/sas/sasgui/perspectives/fitting/media/plugin.rst

 *Iqxy* is similar to *Iq*, except it uses parameters *qx, qy* instead of *q*, and it includes orientation parameters.

 *form_volume* defines the volume of the shape.
-As in python models, includes only the volume parameters.
+As in python models, it includes only the volume parameters.

 *Iqxy* will default to *Iq(sqrt(qx**2 + qy**2), par1, ...)* and